wdawson/okta.github.io/_source/_posts/2018-02-07-developers-guide-to-docker-part-4.md

 To make this a little more realistic, let's use Docker Machine.
 If you are on Mac or Windows, Docker Machine is installed with Docker.
 If you are on a Linux machine you may have to install it by following [these instructions](https://docs.docker.com/machine/install-machine/).

 Docker Machine is an easy way to create virtual Docker hosts, aka virtual machines with Docker already installed on them.
 Docker Machine uses whatever virtualization software you have installed to create these VMs.
-In this case, assuming you’ve installed VirtualBox, that is what Docker Machine will use to provision VMs.
+In this case, assuming you've installed VirtualBox, that is what Docker Machine will use to provision VMs.
 You should be able to see you have no virtual machines currently managed by Docker Machine by running `docker-machine ls` at your command prompt.
 You should see some output like this:

 ```bash
 NAME   ACTIVE   DRIVER   STATE   URL   SWARM   DOCKER   ERRORS